 We are turning to a pre-fall passage in scripture.

-/// 3-8 /// Gen. 2:24, 25. (on screen) Read this
+/// 3-8 /// Gen. 2:24, 25.
+(Put this on screen and have the Brothers read this together orally )

 “For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.
 The man and his wife were both naked, and they felt no shame.”